wso2-attic/kubernetes-artifacts/wso2am/README.md

 ## Distributed Deployment

-* How to deploy in a ditributed manner
+* How to deploy in a distributed manner
     - Navigate to the `kubernetes` folder inside the module wso2am. (eg: `<REPOSITORY_HOME>/wso2am/docker`).
     - Execute `deploy.sh` script and provide the deployment details.
         + `./deploy.sh -d 'distributed'`